Skip to main content

 "Recreate this UI in Avalonia.
 Use the light theme."

-Migrating a WPF application (using the wpf-migration prompt):
+Migrating a WPF application:

 "Analyze my WPF project and recommend the best migration path to Avalonia."